 Before you look up your credit reports you should know a little bit more about them.
-There are 3 credit reporting agencies and each one has a credit report for you.
+There are 3 credit reporting agencies and, if you meet certain criteria, each one has a credit report on you.
 The agencies are Equifax, TransUnion and Experian.
 Each agency may have different information regarding your credit accounts and payment history, which is why it is important to check your credit reports at each agency every year.

 Get Your Free Annual Credit Reports